Thinkful-Ed/jsdom_selectors/README.md

 # National Parks

-_Starter project for Front End Web Development course at Thinkful_
+_Practice for Front End Web Development JS DOM Selectors_

 ## Introduction

-This starter project is for Selecting Elements checkpoints.
+This is the starter repository for the practice for the Selecting Elements checkpoints.
 It comprises an HTML file, a CSS file and an JavaScript file.

 ## View Demo

-For a demonstration of the page visit [this link](https://vramdhanie.github.io/jsdom_selectors/).
+For a demonstration of the page visit [this link](https://thinkful-ed.github.io/jsdom_selectors/).

 ## Getting started